-The image has the color you like best, and the brand you’ve bought in the past.
-But not only that – it’s raining where you are, and when you click on the banner, it takes you to a page to buy the shoes – and get some spray-on shoe protector against the rain.
+The image has the colour you like best, and the brand you’ve bought in the past.
+But not only that – it’s raining where you are, and when you click on the banner, it takes you to a page to buy the shoes – and you see you’re also being offered scotchguard protector against the rain.

 You add it to your basket and keep browsing.
-Now when you go to the homepage, the recommendations have changed to be filled with products that go well with the spray and the shoes.
+Now when you go to the homepage, the recommendations have changed to be filled with products that go well with the shoes.

-In 2019, customers expect that merchandising campaigns will guide them through their shopping experiences, bringing them products that will be the perfect additions to their purchases, reacting in real-time to their behavior, and being relevant to their circumstances.
-From the homepage, to their cart, to blog posts (because in 2019, every online shopping site has a blog) and even the order confirmation page, they demand real-time relevance at every turn.
+In 2020, customers expect that merchandising campaigns will guide them through their shopping experiences, bringing them products that will be the perfect additions to their purchases, reacting in real-time to their behaviour, and being relevant to their circumstances.
+From the homepage, to their cart, to blog posts and even the order confirmation page, they demand real-time relevance at every turn.